bekk/bekk-christmas/post/kotlin/val-agoodlife-collectionof-moments-filter-it-happy.md

 val first = vector.first()     // from kotlin.collections
 ```

-It goes the other way, too: if you decide to make and implementation of the kotlin `List` interface yourself, the compiler will replace it with `java.util.List`, and supply the missing method implementations itself, all throwing an `UnsupportedOperationException`.
+It goes the other way, too: if you decide to make an implementation of the kotlin `List` interface yourself, the compiler will replace it with `java.util.List`, and supply the missing method implementations itself, all throwing an `UnsupportedOperationException`.
 In other words, the kotlin collection interfaces are somewhat of an illusion.

 Generally, it is a good idea to use factory methods for creating collections.
 Examples are `listOf`, `setOf` and `mapOf`, and the corresponding `mutableListOf`, `mutableSetOf` and `mutibleMapOf` for the mutable variants.
 It leaves your code less dependent on concrete implementations, which may or may not be portable across platforms, and open for future improvements to the default implementation.